 We also are working with a developer in Kansas on an innovative construction use for tennis balls and a playground provider to explore ground tennis ball based play surfaces.
 And we are inspired by the French Tennis Federation’s Operation Balle Jaune which this year will collect over 1,600,000 balls and has created over 13 rubberized sports surfaces made from tennis ball rubber for kids in need.

 In exchange for delivery of 200,000 balls to our equestrian turf provider, IGK Equestrian has agreed to donate a ball-based equestrian surface to a therapeutic riding center servicing people with disabilities or suffering from life threatening diseases.

-If have balls to donate you can send them to:
+That said, we are still collecting balls.
+So if have balls to donate, you can send them to:

 North Brook Farms

 Auburn, NY 13021